Jlrine2/wat/Readme.md

 ## Usage

+### Configure
+In order to use this app you will need to [create an application](https://discord.com/developers/applications) in Discords developer portal

+Copy the example config file and change values as neccessary.

 ### Setup the server

 In order to set up this app we will need a directory on our machine with the media we want to serve.
 This guide